 What is a Phase 2 Intrusive Site Investigation?

-Where the Desktop Study identifies potential contamination a Detailed Investigation Report will also be required, including a site investigation documenting the characteristics of the ground, an evaluation of all potential sources of contamination and a risk assessment, together with an updated conceptual model. – Example condition from Rushcliffe Borough Council
+Where the Desktop Study identifies potential contamination a Detailed Site Investigation Report will also be required, including a site investigation documenting the characteristics of the ground, an evaluation of all potential sources of contamination and a risk assessment, together with an updated conceptual model. – Example planning permission condition from Rushcliffe Borough Council

-Once the sampling strategy for the Intrusive Site Investigation has been planned, samples will be taken from site.
+Once the sampling strategy for the intrusive site investigation has been planned, samples will be taken from site.
 It may be the case that unforeseen constraints limit the sampling and the sampling carried out may differ from the original strategy.
 The limitations will be noted in the report but will rarely invalidate an investigation entirely.

 Why Do I Need a Phase 2 Intrusive Site Investigation?

-It's not possible to determine actual contamination levels present at a site without carrying out an Intrusive Site Investigation.
+It's not possible to determine actual contamination levels present at a site without first carrying out a Phase 2 Intrusive Site Investigation.
 Desk studies can only identify potential sources of contamination and without collecting and testing soil samples, actual contamination levels cannot be identified.
-UK legislation dicontacttes that the land contamination risk assessment process is an integral part of any development project and if a Phase 1 Risk Assessment for a development identifies the need for further investigation, no development will be allowed until an Intrusive Site Investigation is carried out.
-Carrying out a Phase 2 Intrusive Site Investigation may also allow you to avoid the need for expensive and timely remediation work as it can show that land is below the threshold values that determines whether remedial work is required.
+UK legislation dicontacttes that the land contamination risk assessment process is an integral part of any development project and if a Phase 1 Preliminary Risk Assessment for a development identifies the need for further investigation, no development will be allowed until a Phase 2 Intrusive Site Investigation is carried out.
+Carrying out an intrusive site investigation may also allow you to avoid unnecessary and costly remediation work as it will provide all the necessary information to inform a Phase 3 Remediation Options Appraisal & Strategy.